MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 - By opening a dialog using the [`snap_dialog`](./snaps-rpc-api.html#snap-dialog) RPC method.
 - By returning transaction insights from the [`onTransaction`](./snaps-exports.md#ontransaction) export.

-This means that most snaps will have to rely on web pages (i.e., dapps) and their own RPC methods to present their data to the user.
+This means that most snaps will have to rely on web pages (i.e., Dapps) and their own RPC methods to present their data to the user.

 Providing more ways for snaps to modify the MetaMask UI is an important goal of the snaps system, and over time more and more snaps will be able to contain their user interfaces entirely within MetaMask itself.